sajjadGG/book-python/good-engineering-practice/pep8.rst

 Cleanup your file
 -----------------
+* Lines of code to write: 2 lines
+* Estimated time of completion: 5 min

 #.
 Install ``pycodestyle``
 #.
 Run ``pycodestyle`` on your last script
 #.
 Fix all errors
 #.
 Run ``pycodestyle`` on directory with all of your scripts
 #.
 Fix all errors

-:About:
-    * Lines of code to write: 2 lines
-    * Estimated time of completion: 5 min

 :Co zadanie sprawdza:
     * Umiejętność czytania komunikatów